lucasaxm/ltafantasybot/README.md

 2. **Cloudflare challenges on VPS**
    - Set `LTA_API_URL` to your Cloudflare Worker URL instead of the direct API
-   - Deploy the Worker using `npm run deploy`
+   - Deploy the Worker using the [Cloudflare Worker setup guide](./cloudflare-worker/README.md)

 3. **Bot not responding**
    - Check that `BOT_TOKEN` and `ALLOWED_USER_ID` are correct